OxfordRSE/QVue/README.md

 their content can be reproduced with a knowledge of the instrument and the information in `items`.

+**Warning**: Allowing users to upload information can be dangerous.
+A user can customise the fetch request because it comes from their computer, but good-faith uploads will conform to the spec presented here.
+Please ensure your endpoint appropriately sanitizes input.

 ## Development

 This template should help get you started developing with Vue 3 in Vite.